bloom-works/organ-donation-reform/94_tissues.md

 There are organizational benefits to maintaining status as an OPO, because it creates access to hospitals and ensures the OPO will receive patient referrals—which are highly lucrative for tissue procurement.
-However, as one expert noted, “**underperformance as an OPO has zero impact on the bottom line.”
-**Issues found on the organ procurement side—up to and including decertification—would not keep an OPO from continuing tissue procurement (though it could make it more difficult by impacting hospital access).
+However, as one expert noted, **“underperformance as an OPO has zero impact on the bottom line.”** Issues found on the organ procurement side—up to and including decertification—would not keep an OPO from continuing tissue procurement (though it could make it more difficult by impacting hospital access).
 For many OPOs, this means “tissue becomes the safety net,” as we heard from one expert, in the